Have a symptom?

 Conditions that are commonly undiagnosed in related areas may include:

-Indigestion, also known as upset stomach or dyspepsia, is a painful or...
+Indigestion, also known as upset stomach or dyspepsia, is a painful or burning feeling...
 (Source: excerpt from Indigestion: NIDDK)

 A disorder of digestive function characterized by discomfort or heartburn or nausea